philippeFortemps/pxt-umons-i2c-sensors/README.md

 ## Blocks preview

-To operate the color sensor, you must
+To operate the color / distance sensor, you must
 * initialize the sensor at startup
+* if necessary, set other configuration values
 * ask the sensor to make a measurement
 * exploit the available values about this measurement